kimjiji8105/learn-and-solve-algorithms/README.md

-# programmers-sql-answers
+# Learn and Solve Algorithms
-This repository contains my solutions to algorithm and SQL problems from the Programmers platform.
-It covers a wide range of topics, including algorithms, data structures, and SQL querying.
-Each solution is well-documented to help understand the problem-solving process and improve technical proficiency.
+This repository is dedicated to preparing for coding tests by solving algorithm problems and studying related concepts.
+It includes solutions, explanations, and notes to help deepen understanding and improve problem-solving skills.